Skip to main content

 • The certification must also include the translator’s signature, printed name, the signature date, and the translator’s contact information

-• Biometrics appointment requirements including fingerprints, photograph, and/or signature.
+• Biometrics appointment details including fingerprints, photograph, and signature.

 • Provide an original, handwritten signature and date your request.